Keyboard shortcuts

 GET /promote?space=draft

-→ Space Service computes diff (draft vs standard)
+→ Space Service computes diff (draft vs test, or test vs custom)

 → Returns changes preview (adds, updates, deletes per content type)